CosmWasm/docs-deprecated/dev-academy/lesson-1/04-environment.md

 For the whole course, we will be using a public testnet to make things simpler.

+## Gitpod

+[Gitpod](https://www.gitpod.io/) is an online development environment.
+We have a gitpod image that you can base your projects on that contains all the requirements below.
+Gitpod is recommended if you have stable internet connection.
+Add [.gitpod.yml](https://github.com/CosmWasm/cosmwasm-template/blob/master/.gitpod.yml) file to your project's root then push it to GitHub.
+After installing [gitpod extension](https://www.gitpod.io/extension-activation/), on github project repo, there will be `Gitpod` button which will create a workspace for you to work on.

 ## Go {#go}

 You can setup golang following [official documentation](https://github.com/golang/go/wiki#working-with-go).
 The latest